LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ![](/img/post-conversation-survey-user-guide10.png)

-The Predefined Messaging Performance Dashboard has been enhanced to include a dedicated “Survey Data Export” sheet containing an in-depth analysis of the new Messaging Post-Conversation Survey flows.
-The flows included in Report Builder are based on the ones configured in the LiveEngage Bot Studio.
+The predefined messaging performance dashboard has been enhanced to include a dedicated “survey data export” sheet containing an in-depth analysis of the new messaging post conversation survey flows.
+The flows included in [Report Builder](data-reporting-report-builder-report-builder-overview.html) are based on the ones configured in the LiveEngage Bot Studio.

 The new sheet contains an additional set of metrics and attributes which support the following analysis:

-* Predefined KPIs at the Agent & Skill level: CSAT, NPS, and FCR (precalculated)
+* Predefined KPIs at the Agent & Skill level: CSAT, NPS, and FCR (pre-calculated)
-* Detailed Brand-level answer distribution per each configured question and answer
+* Detailed brand-level answer distribution per each configured question and answer
-* Detailed “Agent and Skill”-level answer distribution per each question and answer
+* Detailed “agent and skill”-level answer distribution per each question and answer
 * Survey activity and performance, allowing to monitor the response rates for example
 * Question level performance, allowing to monitor the avg. time to respond for example